git-town/git-town/website/src/preferences/bitbucket-app-password.md

 An app password is not the password of your Bitbucket account.
 It's a special password that you create so that external applications can interact with Bitbucket in your name.
-To create an app password, click on the `Settings` cogwheel, choose `Personal Bitbucket settings`, and then in the menu on the left `App passwords`.
+To create an app password in the Bitbucket web UI, click on the `Settings` cogwheel, choose `Personal Bitbucket settings`, and then in the menu on the left `App passwords`.
 You need to enable these permissions:

 - repository: read and write
 - pull requests: read and write